Help center

 Where does the rules data come from?

-Curated, hand-maintained datasets per signal: a community-by-community HOA/condo restriction table for known Lee County subdivisions, a city-by-city STR ordinance table (Cape Coral, Fort Myers, Fort Myers Beach, Bonita Springs, Estero, Lehigh Acres, unincorporated Lee), and FEMA NFHL zones combined with the LeePA just-value to compute substantial-improvement risk.
+Curated, hand-maintained datasets per signal: a community-by-community HOA/condo restriction table for known Lee and Collier subdivisions (Tarpon Point, Sandoval, Heritage Cove, Pelican Bay, Fiddler's Creek, etc.), a city-by-city STR ordinance table (Cape Coral, Fort Myers, Fort Myers Beach, Bonita Springs, Estero, Lehigh Acres, unincorporated Lee; Naples, Marco Island, Golden Gate, unincorporated Collier), and FEMA NFHL zones combined with the LeePA or CCPA just-value to compute substantial-improvement risk.
 We refresh ordinances quarterly and surface the 'Verified' date on each card.

 How do I read green / amber / red on a rule?